🧱 argil.io

 Researchers at Carnegie Mellon can identify which AI model wrote a piece of text with 97% accuracy.
 Even after scrambling the content, rephrasing it, translating it into another language and back.
 The fingerprint persists.

-What users casually describe as "vibes," the sense that one model feels warmer and another colder, turns out to be a measurable, stable property.
-Psychometric studies using Big Five personality frameworks confirmed it.
-The differences between models are consistent, deep, and not just surface patterns.
+What users call "vibes," the sense that one model feels warmer and another colder, turns out to be measurable.
+Psychometric studies using Big Five personality tests confirmed it: the differences between models are consistent, deep, and not just surface patterns.
 The models even exhibit social desirability bias.
 They try to appear likable on personality surveys, just like humans.

 I've spent months working with every major model.
 Claude, GPT, Gemini, Mistral, Grok, DeepSeek, Perplexity.
 The biggest unlock was realizing they have genuinely different personalities, and learning when to call on each.